YoEight/corecursion-net/README.md

 Project layout
 --------------

-1. boostrap: a command-line utility that initialize the  [EventStore](https://geteventstore.com/) database.
-Currently, it allows to create an author user.
+1. boostrap: a command-line utility that initializes a  [EventStore](https://geteventstore.com/) database.
+Currently, it only creates an author user.
-2. webapp: the main Yesod baked, web application.
+2. webapp: the main Yesod web application.

 Requirements
 ------------
 Normally, this code *should* work on any OS supported by GHC.
-Nonetheless, the website runs on Linux distro.
+Nonetheless, the website runs on a Linux distro.

 The webapp uses an [EventStore](https://geteventstore.com/) database.
 Any version greater or equal to 3.0.0 would work.